jonathanlewell/modernthaifood/site/content/thai-recipes/thai-pan-fried-fish-cakes.md

 ## Let's get started!

-1. If you are using dried chillies soak them in boiling hot water for 4-5 minutes or until soft, then drain.
+1) If you are using dried chillies soak them in boiling hot water for 4-5 minutes or until soft, then drain.

-2. Using a pestle and mortar or small blender pound or blend the chillies you have chosen (dried & soaked, or fresh), the lemon grass, galangal, garlic, shallots and coriander roots until the mixture forms a paste.
+2) Using a pestle and mortar or small blender pound or blend the chillies you have chosen (dried & soaked, or fresh), the lemon grass, galangal, garlic, shallots and coriander roots until the mixture forms a paste.
 Or finely chop all the curry paste ingredients if you have no suitable equipment.
 It will still taste good!

-3. In a bowl, combine the minced fish, curry paste, fish sauce, flour, egg, green beans and kaffir lime leaves together.
+3) In a bowl, combine the minced fish, curry paste, fish sauce, flour, egg, green beans and kaffir lime leaves together.

-4. Heat a little oil in a nonstick frying pan.
+4) Heat a little oil in a nonstick frying pan.
 Use your wet hands or spoon to shape the fish mixture into thin, flat cakes, 2.5-5 cm (1-2 inches) across, making sure there is a slight gap between each one.
 Gently fry on a low-medium heat.
 Fry for 3-4 minutes each side or until cooked and lightly browned.

-5. Add a little oil in the pan before cooking each batch.
+5) Add a little oil in the pan before cooking each batch.
 Add the cucumber and mix in with the sweet chilli sauce.
 Sprinkle the roasted peanuts over it and serve with the fish cakes.

 If you make more fish cakes than you need they will keep well in the refrigerator for 3-4 days, and you can easily reheat them in a warm oven for 8-10 minutes.
 Alternatively, keep them uncooked in the freezer, then unfreeze and pan-fry them.

-Pan_Fried_Fishcakes_WidePan_Fried_Fishcakes_WidePan_Fried_Fishcakes_Wide
+{{< figure src="/img/recipes-pan-fried-fish-cakes-finished.jpg" caption="Our finished Pan Fried Fish Cakes - delicious." >}}

+## Fish is a good source of omega-3 which is great for our brain and joints

-Healthy Tip: A good source of omega-3 poly-unsaturated fatty acids, fish should be on everyone’s menu at least one a week, according to most nutritionists.
+A good source of omega-3 poly-unsaturated fatty acids, fish should be on everyone’s menu at least one a week, according to most nutritionists.
 Coriander is a member of the carrot family, but only Thai cuisine uses the roots as a flavouring.
 Coriander has a calming effect on the stomach.

-## Want to add your own Sweet Chilli Sauce?

-Try it with Peanuts and Cucumber﻿﻿﻿﻿.
+## Combine it with your own Thai Sweet Chilli Sauce with Peanuts and Cucumber

+{{< figure src="/img/recipes-pan-fried-fish-cakes-sweet-chilli-sauce.jpg" caption="Our Thai sweet chilli sauce." >}}

 You can make it in advance.
 It keeps well in the fridge for 3-4 days.

 - 3 fresh red chillies about 13 cm (5 inches) long, stemmed, de-seeded and roughly chopped
 - 100 ml (3½ fl oz) white vinegar (about 6 tbsps)